 Which has a Larger Screen D5300 or D3400?

 The D5300 has a larger screen than the D3400.
 It has 3.2 inches LCD screen as compared to the D3400’s 3.0 inches LCD screen.
 Hence, the Nikon D5300’s screen is 0.2 inches larger.

 The D5300 gives you a wider working area as you get to interact with your camera.
 It prevents you from stressing your eye as it allows you to notice details in your camera easier than you would with a smaller screen.
 It also gives you a better view of angles in your shots.

 Which has a Better Screen Resolution D5300 or D3400?

 The D5300 has a better screen resolution than the D3400.
 It has a resolution of 1,037,000 dots while the D3400 has a resolution of 921,000 dots.
 The screen resolution for the Nikon D5300 is higher than the D3400 by 12 percent.

 Which has a Farther Telephoto Lens Reach D5300 or D3400?

 The D5300 has a farther telephoto lens reach than the D3400.
 Using the kit lens, the Nikon D5300 can capture images from a distance of about 210mm away.
 This is 127 times more than that of the D3400.

 Find out why you need a telephoto lens in the video below.

-The Nikon D5300 possesses higher ISO sensitivity than the D3400 with a value of 1388 as compared to 1192.
+The D5300 has a better low-light ISO than the D3400.
+It has a low-light value of 1388 as compared to 1192.
 This is extremely useful in low-light conditions such as indoor events.